-Wimauma is a blue-collar town, with 57.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wimauma, you'll notice that it is more blue-collar than most other communities in America.
+61.43% of Wimauma’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wimauma is a town of farmers, fishers, or foresters, construction workers and builders, and service providers.
-There are especially a lot of people living in Wimauma who work in farm management occupations (21.81%), maintenance occupations (7.24%), and sales jobs (6.32%).
+There are especially a lot of people living in Wimauma who work in farm management occupations (25.34%), maintenance occupations (6.60%), and office and administrative support (5.82%).

 Wimauma is an extremely ethnically-diverse town.
 The people who call Wimauma home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Wimauma, accounting for 76.12% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Wimauma, accounting for 72.82% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Wimauma residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wimauma include German, Irish, Polish, Scottish, and English.
+Important ancestries of people in Wimauma include Irish, German, French, Polish, and English.

 The most common language spoken in Wimauma is Spanish.
 Other important languages spoken here include English and Miao/Hmong.